llaville/php-compatinfo/README.md

 **PHP CompatInfo** is a library that can find the minimum version and the extensions required for a piece of code to run.

-Running on PHP greater than 7.2 for parsing source code in a format PHP 5.2 to PHP 8.0
+Running on PHP greater or equal than 7.2 for parsing source code in a format PHP 5.2 to PHP 8.0

 ## Requirements